polkadot-developers/polkadot-docs/polkadot-protocol/basics/interoperability.md

 - Combine the strengths of Polkadot’s scalability with the liquidity of other networks
 - Facilitate accurate multi-chain applications that transcend ecosystem boundaries

-For more information about Bridges in the Polkadot ecosystem, see the [Bridge Hub](/polkadot-protocol/architecture/system-chains/bridge-hub.md){target=\_blank} guide.
+For more information about bridges in the Polkadot ecosystem, see the [Bridge Hub](/polkadot-protocol/architecture/system-chains/bridge-hub/){target=\_blank} guide.

 ## The Polkadot Advantage

 Polkadot was purpose-built for interoperability.
 Unlike networks that add interoperability as an afterthought, Polkadot integrates it as a fundamental design principle.
 This approach offers several distinct advantages:

-- Developer empowerment - polkadot’s interoperability tools allow developers to build applications that leverage multiple chains’ capabilities without added complexity
+- **Developer empowerment** - polkadot’s interoperability tools allow developers to build applications that leverage multiple chains’ capabilities without added complexity
-- Enhanced ecosystem collaboration - chains in Polkadot can focus on their unique strengths while contributing to the ecosystem’s overall growth
+- **Enhanced ecosystem collaboration** - chains in Polkadot can focus on their unique strengths while contributing to the ecosystem’s overall growth
-- Future-proofing blockchain - by enabling seamless communication, Polkadot ensures its ecosystem can adapt to evolving demands and technologies
+- **Future-proofing blockchain** - by enabling seamless communication, Polkadot ensures its ecosystem can adapt to evolving demands and technologies

 ## Looking Ahead